dannycab/phy482msu_s2020/assignments/homework11.md

 3. Calculate the mean distance traveled by muons with speed $v = 0.99c$, taking into account special relativity.
 4. Under this assumption, what percentage of muons produced at an altitude of 10 km reach the ground, assuming they travel downward at $v = 0.99c$?

+## 3. $\pi$ Mesons

+A group of $\pi$ mesons (pions) are observed to be traveling at $u' = 0.8c$ in a physics laboratory.
+The mean lifetime (let's call it $\lambda$ ) for unstable particles undergoing exponential decay is the average time for a group of particles to be reduced to $1/e$ of their original number.
+We can express this mathematically as: $N_t = N_0 exp(−\Delta t / \lambda)$.
+We see then that for $\Delta t = \lambda$ , $N_t = N_0 exp(−1) = (1 / e) ⋅ N_0$

+1. What is the $\gamma$–factor for these pions?
+2. If the pions' proper mean lifetime is $\lambda$ = 2.6 × 10$^{−8}$ s, what is the lifetime ($\lambda'$) as observed in the laboratory frame?
+3. If there were initially 32,000 pions, how many will be left after they have traveled 36 meters, from the source to a detector (as measured in the laboratory frame)?
+4. Show that this number is the same, as calculated in the rest frame of the pions.
+Explain this calculation.
+5. What would the answer to part 4 be if there were no time dilation (i.e., $\Delta \tau = \Delta t'$)?
+6. How long does the distance of 36 meters in the laboratory frame appear to the pions in their rest frame?
+7. Use the result from part 6 and the proper time elapsed (as calculated in the rest frame of the pions) to find the velocity of the laboratory frame, as calculated in the rest frame of the pions.

-## 3. Paired Project Problem
+## 4. Paired Project Problem

-1. Read the feedback that you received on your figure/models and think about how you and your partner are going to work through these details.
+1. Read the feedback that you received on your plan and think about how you and your partner are going to work through your new plan.
-2. Project work - Provide some sample calculations and figures produced by your code.
-This can be a notebook (Jupyter), but the work needs to be explained inline (i.e., what are you doing and why?).
-This is the work that is the meat of your original contribution.
-It need not be complete yet.
+2. Project work - Provide a detailed explanation of the models and theoretical calculations needed to set up your work.
+The produce that you produce for this should be presented as a "graphic" that would appear in a poster under "background or model."
 3. Self-reflection - Think about how the project is going and how you are both contributing.
-Write out a document for the last couple of weeks worth of work inclduing this one that describes: Who did what?
+Write out a document for the last couple of weeks worth of work including this one that describes: Who did what?
 Hoes does it feel like the contributions for the members of your pair are equal?
 Regarding the project specifically, what questions do you need to answer to continue to move forward and what help do you need from me or others?

-You will turn in both your "notebook" and your self-reflection using the same GitHub repository you started for Project 2. **Make sure that you sync your repository first to get the new feedback!**

-## 4. Paired Project Problem

-Make sure to read the feedback that you received on your figure/models and think about how you and your partner are going to work through these details.

-At this point, you should produce draft figures for poster with captions.
-You should have pressed onward with your calculations and produced appropriate figures for your poster with captions.
-The "graphic" and caption should be turned in.
-These need not be complete in the sense that you should continue working on your calculations and models until the poster is turned in.
-By draft, I do mean draft, so any figures that you are thinking about putting in the poster, please include them in their current form.
-Make sure to give me enough information to:

-1. judge what the figures are,
-2. where they will go in the poster, and
-3. what part of the poster story they will be telling.

-In addition, please continue to reflect on:

-1. Who did what?
-2. What questions were you able to answer last week?
-3. What questions do you need to answer to continue to move forward?
-4. What help do you need from me or others?

-You will turn in both your "notebook" and your self-reflection using the same GitHub repository you started for Project 2. **Make sure that you sync your repository first to get the new feedback!**
+You will turn in both your "graphic" and your self-reflection using the same GitHub repository you started for Project 2. **Make sure that you sync your repository first to get the new feedback!**